kaidong-chr/HW3_Password_Generator/README.md

 # Password Generator

 ### Overview
-Utilizing the already given HTML, CSS and JS files, make a random password generator that features password length, options to include or exclude uppercase, lowercase alphabet, number and special character using JavaScript.
+Utilizing already given HTML, CSS and JS files, make a random password generator that features password length, options to include or exclude uppercase, lowercase alphabet, number and special character using JavaScript.

 ### Implementation
 * Created prompts for user selection.